 Sixteen-year-old aspiring model Jesse (Elle Fanning) has just moved from small-town Georgia to Los Angeles.
 Her first photo-shoot, done by Dean, features Jesse glammed-up and sprawled with fake blood dripping from her neck.
 In the dressing room she meets makeup artist Ruby (Jena Malone), who takes her to a party at a club where she introduces her to fellow models Sarah (Abbey Lee) and Gigi (Bella Heathcote).
 All three women size Jesse up and are intrigued by her natural beauty; they each ask Jesse invasive questions about her personal life.

-Ruby meets up with Gigi and Sarah at a diner later, where they all take notice of how quickly Jesse is rising in the model circuit.
+Ruby meets up with Gigi and Sarah at a diner later.
+They all take notice of how quickly Jesse is rising in the model circuit.
 Ruby admits that there is something rather unique with Jesse, which annoys Gigi and Sarah.
 Meanwhile, Jesse finds something rummaging around in her motel room that night.
 She informs the unpleasant manager Hank (Keanu Reeves), who inspects the room and finds a cougar has snuck into her room (she left the sliding glass door open while she was gone) Hank demands she pay for the damages left by the wild animal.

 Jesse finds herself at a casting call the next day.
 Sarah is also here, and doesn’t take kindly to Jesse’s presence.
 The fashion designer is unimpressed by most of the models but takes on an immediate infatuation with Jesse as she auditions.
 She’s immediately hired which crushes Sarah, who breaks down in a bathroom and throws a trash can at the mirror.
 When Jesse cuts her hand on a broken mirror shard, Sarah tries to drink her blood by licking her hand.
 Jesse panics and runs to her motel.
 Dean finds her some time later bloody and unconscious.